biophilic, healthy & sustainable design for interiors & brands

 Natural wall murals showing scenes of prospect and refuge are known to have stress-reducing properties; they are especially useful for small enclosed spaces.
-Biophilic, nature-inspired wallpaper offers an abstract alternative well suited to homes and offices, especially on limited budgets.
-Original artworks, from aerial landscapes to close-ups of wildlife, are ideal for corporate offices where authenticity counts.
+Equally, there are plenty of biophilic, nature-inspired wallpapers as an abstract alternative well suited to homes and offices.

 Sustainable, earth-friendly materials such as cork, FSC wood, rubber and bamboo are key to our philosophy, as are natural patterns, colours, textures and finishes.
 This delivers a pure, organic and cohesive aesthetic every time; it also leads us to work with artisans and companies that share a same value system of respecting nature while promoting human health through the built environment.

-We promote the use of sit/stand desks and mobility balls; stairwell designs that inspire regular use instead of an elevator; wellness re-charge rooms and meditation sessions for mental wellbeing; on-site fitness and changing facilities to promote an active lifestyle; water stations on every floor for hydration and nutritious, low-sugar food options with price incentives for a healthy diet.
+We promote the use of sit/stand desks and mobility balls; stairwell designs that inspire regular use instead of an elevator; wellness recharge rooms and meditation sessions for mental wellbeing; on-site gyms and shower facilities to promote an active lifestyle; water stations on every floor for hydration and nutritious, low-sugar food options with price incentives for a healthy diet and more.

 Natural light is the essential building block of a healthy, green indoor space so needs to be protected at all costs, to the benefit of both plant and human inhabitants!
 Circadian lighting systems follow the body’s natural rhythm with amber tones early and late, with blue-white tones in the middle of the day can help improve sleep and productivity, especially when combined with individual task lights on office desks for example.